 Alternatively, you can file by mail by printing the required forms from the state’s site and including a check payable to “State of Utah.”
 However, processing may take 7-10 business days.

-Utah annual reports follow a simple anniversary-based system.
-Each entity must file by the last day of its anniversary month when the business was initially formed or registered in Utah.
+In practice, this means filing by the last day of your anniversary month.
 For example, if your business was formed on September 15, your annual report is due by September 30 each year.

 Utah's current fee structure includes a $5 surcharge for online filings through the state's single sign-on portal.